WillyChap/ARML_Probabilistic/README.md

 ***Post arxiv link here (when available).***

-Code for processing and implementation all neural betwork models is available in /Coastal_Points/python_scripts
+Code for processing and implementation all neural betwork models is available in /Coastal_Points/python_scripts and accompanying jupyter notebooks for verification are contained in /Coastal_Points/Figures

 This study demonstrates how neural networks can be used for post-processing of deterministic weather forecasts to create a distributional (i.e. probabilistic) regressional framework using a CRPS loss function.